OpenHD/OpenHD/.docs/fleetcontrol-video.md

 transport remains MAVLink/UDP; legacy TCP telemetry is supported separately by FleetControl with per-connection frame reassembly.

+GStreamer-enabled OpenHD Ground builds also feed received primary H.264 RTP into the independent output.
+Ground only encodes/uploads with permission from FleetControl.
+Air's arriving video takes priority, regardless of the order in which profiles were created.
+After three seconds without Air RTP, Ground may resume.
+FleetControl labels the actual source as **Air video** or **Ground video** and keeps one browser stream for the craft.

+Ground renews permission every 750 ms over the same WireGuard UDP video port.
+The 16-byte request is `OHDFV1Q\0` followed by eight random bytes.
+The reply echoes the nonce with `OHDFV1Y\0` (allow) or `OHDFV1N\0` (pause).
+Only the account's known Ground peer can request permission.
+Permission expires after two seconds without a matching reply; Ground stops its encoder and upload, retaining only incoming radio video for local consumers.
+Air does not require a Ground lease.
+A brief overlap during detection/permission propagation is possible; the server accepts only Air as soon as Air RTP arrives.

+`test/relay_video_output.cpp` provides the same output/permission behavior for bench testing older firmware without replacing the OpenHD binary.
+Run it with `HOST PORT INPUT_PORT air|ground`.
+The bench receiver and native Ground path currently expect H.264 input.
+The generic output supports explicitly configured H.265 input, but automatic Ground codec detection is not implemented.

 ## Verification

 On the Raspberry Pi 4 at 192.168.1.124, the standalone test used a 1280×720/30